scouten/ericscouten.dev/content/2023/iiw/index.md

 * 6F: GLEIF's Experience with the vLEI.
 Ecosystem Governance Framework: Lessons Learned _(seems similar to [yesterday's GLEIF session](https://ericscouten.dev/2023/iiw/#session-1l-vlei-developments-and-updates))_
 * 6K: Dying with Dignity: A consent-driven dead man's switch for online services

+## Demos

+* Provenant: automated process for vLEI issuance

+## Session 9H: Secure Organizational Identity

+* Lance Byrd, software developer, GLEIF
+* Alex Andrei, GLEIF
+* Rodolfo Miranda, GLEIF

+Organizational identity is nuanced and complex.
+Contractors, employees, vendors ... all of these relationships require verification, trust, audit trails.

+Many organizational identity considerations:

+{{ es_image(id = "es-4589-001") }}

+Organizations have a high stake in their identity.
+Can not trade-off security with anything else.

+Lifetime of identifiers is critical.

+**NEW:** Securing keys at the edge (KATE).
+HSMs and/or local biometrics control access to keys.
+Using multi-sig gives you ability to recover access to personal AID.

+New "signify" codebase helps with signing at the edge.
+Key event generation and signing, among other tasks.

+{{ es_image(id = "es-4590-001") }}

+{{ es_image(id = "es-4590-004") }}

+Audience Q: How much do witnesses cost?
+How do you find them?

+A: Early days.
+Right now it's the early adopters.
+Expect this to be commoditized.
+"We anticipate that there will be witness services."
+Those are likely to be free for low/normal volume situations.
+If signing millions per month, then cost may need to be passed along.

+ACDC means that vLEI credentials are chainable, end verifiable, attestable organizational credentials.
+Chainable means orgs can issue credentails for anyone from C-suite to individual employees.

+IPEX (VC issuance and presentation exchanges).
+Exchanging of chained credentails facilitates legally-binding agreements and contractually-protected disclosures.

+### Competing Sessions

+* 9G: Should governments be involved in VC system?
+* 9M: IEEE 7012, Personal terms and conditions

 # More Sessions to Follow ...

 _(I'll continue to add notes as I attend more sessions.)_